Harundale Mall

+Defunct mall in Anne Arundel County, Maryland, U.S.

-Harundale Mall, in Glen Burnie, Anne Arundel County, Maryland, United States at the intersection of Ritchie Highway and Aquahart Road, was the first enclosed, air-conditioned mall built east of the Mississippi River.
+Harundale Mall, in Glen Burnie, Maryland, United States at the intersection of Ritchie Highway and Aquahart Road, was the first enclosed, air-conditioned mall built east of the Mississippi River.

-Originally built in 1958, the mall closed in 1997 and was demolished and redeveloped into Harundale Plaza, a shopping center anchored by Lidl and Urban Air.
+Originally developed in 1958 by the Baltimore-based James W. Rouse under his development firm, Community Research & Development, Inc. (the predecessor to The Rouse Company), the mall later became outdated, suffering competition from the newer Marley Station Mall.
+Rouse sold the mall to Manekin Corporation in 1995, and the mall permanently closed in 1997.
+It was demolished and redeveloped in 1999 as Harundale Plaza, a shopping center anchored by Lidl and Urban Air Trampoline & Adventure Park.

 History

 Opening

 The mall opened on October 1, 1958.
-Developed by Community Research & Development Inc, headed by James W. Rouse and designed by architectural firm Rogers, Taliaferro, & Lamb, the fully enclosed and air-conditioned center, which was constructed at a cost of $10 million, was described as the first one of its kind on the east coast.
+Developed by Community Research & Development Inc, headed by James W. Rouse and designed by architectural firm Rogers, Taliaferro, & Lamb (later RTKL Associates), the fully enclosed and air-conditioned center, which was constructed at a cost of $10 million, was described as the first one of its kind on the east coast.
 Built around an existing group of six stores on the property, the mall consisted of a total of 350,000 square feet, and featured fountains and plants throughout the mall.
 The primary "Garden Court" featured a 35-foot cage of "Mynah birds", along with a staircase leading to a balcony restaurant over top a fountain.
 Major retailers included department stores Hochschild, Kohn, & Co and Brager's, a large Oppenheim Collins branch, both S.S.
 Kresge and G. C. Murphy variety stores, and Food Fair.
 Grand opening ceremonies, beginning at 9 AM, featured Governor Theodore McKeldin, James W, Rouse, president of Hochschild, Kohn, & Co Martin Kohn, and various other politicians, including then senator John F. Kennedy.

 In 1959, Brager's would convert to the Brager-Gutman's name, with the two store's merger that year.
 A single screen theater, operated by General Cinemas, opened across from the mall in 1964.
 By 1971 the mall's Food Fair had also been converted to the new Pantry Pride name.